INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 ****
 ## Atomicity

-Modern processors allows for atomic instructions in their assembly language
+Modern processors allows for atomic instructions in their assembly language.
+They even directly runs to completion, or not at all.
 	Exchange (`XCHG`), Compare and Exchange (`CMPXCHG`)...

 We can access this kind of instructions via the `java.util.concurrent.atomic` package (without the need of making our classes thread-safe with critical sections)